Savory/docs/src/migration/from-v1-to-v2.md

 ## HTTPContext's request and response object

-`HTTPContext` moved from being a superset of hono's context to being a superset of [Hono's context](https://hono.dev/api/context).
+`HTTPContext` moved from being a superset of Oak's context to being a superset of [Hono's context](https://hono.dev/api/context).

 This means that instead of using `context.response` and `context.request` we have to use `context.res` and `context.req`.